pedronachtigall/ToxCodAn/README.md

 - This script takes advantage of MultiThreading by using the option `-c`.
 - Usage: ```NonToxinAnnotation.py -t path/to/output/NonToxins_codan/ORF_sequences.fasta -d path/to/db1,...,path/to/dbN -b path/to/busco/odb -p path/to/pfam.hmm -c N```

-:warning: **[Attention 1]** If the user wants to speed up the process and use DIAMOND tool in the NonToxin annotation, just follow the steps below:
+:warning: **[Attention 1]** If the user wants to speed up the process and use [DIAMOND](https://github.com/bbuchfink/diamond) tool in the NonToxin annotation, just follow the steps below:
+- The diamond tool can be installed through the command: ```conda install -c bioconda diamond```.
-- First, design the diamond DB by using a set of protein sequences: ```diamond makedb --in proteins.fasta -d diamondDB```
+- Design the diamond DB by using a set of protein sequences: ```diamond makedb --in proteins.fasta -d diamondDB```.
 - Then, use the ```NonToxinAnnotation.py``` on the predicted CDSs by setting the option ```-s diamond``` and the diamond DB in the ```-b``` option.
-    - ```NonToxinAnnotation.py -s diamond -t path/to/output/NonToxins_codan/ORF_sequences.fasta -d path/to/diamondDB -c N```
+    - ```NonToxinAnnotation.py -s diamond -t path/to/output/NonToxins_codan/ORF_sequences.fasta -d path/to/diamondDB -c N```.
     - Keep the ```-b path/to/busco/odb -p path/to/pfam.hmm``` options to perform the hmm search using BUSCO and Pfam models as described above.

 :warning: **[Attention 2]** Alternatively, if the user wants to directly perform the NonToxins annotation within the ToxCodAn pipeline just follow the steps below: